shadybraden/loggifly/README.md

     - 💡 Pro Tip: Define the `container_name:` in your compose files.
 2. **`action_keywords`** can not be set via environment variables, they can only be set per container in the `config.yaml`.
 The `action_cooldown` is always at least 60s long and defaults to 300s
 3. **Test Regex Patterns**: Validate patterns at [regex101.com](https://regex101.com) before adding them to your config.
-4. When using a **Docker Socket Proxy** the log stream connection drops every ~10 minutes for whatever reason.
-LoggiFly simply resets the connection.
-This works but using a proxy is not officially recommended yet until I am sure everything works flawlessly.
-If you notice any bugs let me know!
-5. **Troubleshooting Multi-Line Log Entries**.
+4. **Troubleshooting Multi-Line Log Entries**.
 If LoggiFly only catches single lines from log entries that span over multiple lines:
     - Wait for Patterns: LoggiFly needs to process a few lines in order to detect the pattern the log entries start with (e.g. timestamps/log level)
     - Unrecognized Patterns: If issues persist, open an issue and share the affected log samples